POSITIVE BEHAVIOUR SUPPORT STRATEGIES FOR children and adolescents WITH Anxiety

 At the end of this course you will have:

-- A toolkit of practical strategies to assess, manage and prevent challenging behaviours in students with anxiety
+- A toolkit of practical strategies to assess, manage and prevent challenging behaviours in children with anxiety

-- Lifetime access to the Behaviour Help app, allowing you to develop a behaviour support plan for any student with anxiety that you support
+- Lifetime access to the Behaviour Help app, allowing you to develop a behaviour support plan for any child with anxiety that you support

 - Lifetime access to free Behaviour Help resources